 Become a museum lover – even for a day

 I get that not everyone’s idea of a good time is visiting a museum, but becoming a city with so many amazing works of arts, it would be a shame not to at least give them a chance.
 Luckily, many are open this Ferragosto (see below) which would make for a great after-lunch activity and I have a few suggestions to making a visit to them much more fun with a little help.

 The Uffizi is a must-visit for so many reasons, seeing The Birth of Venus by Botticelli is just one of many famous artworks that can be gawked at in this enormous gallery.
 Yet I know personally how overwhelming it all can be.
 I left a few times in frustration that I didn’t really ‘get’ what I was looking at without an art-history degree and a little guidance that isn’t monotone.
-I really dislike being part of large tour groups due to the overwhelming boredom that usually takes place when being part of one so instead I recommend skipping a tour and downloading an app like this one by Arttrav which helps you discover each room, one by one.
-Via this app you can explore in detail the most special pieces and more interesting enough, the reason WHY it is important in art history, a topic that usually goes unanswered.
+I really dislike being part of large tour groups due to the overwhelming boredom that usually takes place when being part of one so instead I recommend either hiring a private guide or going it alone, you can download an app like this to help you learn as you go!

 Home to the most famous derrier in town, “The David”, and before you go read more about Michelangelo’s masterpiece with this great book ‘From Marble to Flesh: The Biography of Michelangelo’s David‘ by Victor Coonin, a project by The Florentine Press.
 Discover behind-the-scenes secrets about The David that you never knew before, plus learn the reason why this 500 year-old statue continues to fascinate people every single day.
 I have no doubt that it would psych you before visiting The Accademia and don’t forget to take a selfie with the most famous man in town while you’re there ;-).